kognise/obsidian-aviation/FAR/Volume 2/D Airmen/0067 Medical standards and certification.md

 ### §67.315   Discretionary issuance.

-A person who does not meet the provisions of §§67.303 through 67.313 may apply for the discretionary issuance of a certificate under §67.401.
+A person who does not meet the provisions of §[[Volume 2/D Airmen/0067 Medical standards and certification.md#§67.303   Eye.|§67.303]] through 67.313 may apply for the discretionary issuance of a certificate under [[Volume 2/D Airmen/0067 Medical standards and certification.md#§67.401   Special issuance of medical certificates.|§67.401]].

 ## Subpart E—Certification Procedures